 9) You might disappoint people

 As you start taking care of your needs, some won’t like it.
 It’s a blessing.
 Don’t be afraid to disappoint people because those that really have your best interests at heart won’t be disappointed.
 Their disappointment is divine intel.
 Most people are super supportive, focus your attention on those that have your back rather than trying to please those who are making you feel crap.
 It’s a waste of your time, give yourself permission to disappoint them.
 It’s a real act of self-love.
-People pleasing is totally overrated, addictive, toxic, pointless and impossible to do for everyone.
+People-pleasing is totally overrated, addictive, toxic, pointless and impossible to do for everyone.

 10) You don’t need to know it all

 Whatever you want to do just know that you don’t need to know it all.
 Love yourself enough to do it anyway.
 You don’t need to be an expert, just believe in yourself, it’s ok to learn as you go.
 In fact, it’s very loving to be willing to do so.
-So many people don’t love themselves enough to just go for it, they’ll say they don’t know how too, but unless you try you never will.
+So many people don’t love themselves enough to just go for it, they’ll say they don’t know how to, but unless you try you never will.
 The pro was first an amateur.

 11)It’s all practice

 Self-love is like yoga, you get better at it the more you do it.
 You’ll feel better the more you do it and your life will become better the more you do it.
 It’s a practice and you need to show up every day for it.
 It doesn’t need to be anything grande, it doesn’t even need to take up any time, you can simply listen to something inspiring whilst driving or cooking.
-The point is every day you have to show up and do something consciously for you so that you feel good, it’s like saying, I matter and you do matter.
+The point is every day you have to show up and do something consciously for yourself so that you feel good, it’s like saying, I matter and you do matter.

 Always be the love, namaste,